PetriK93/ChronoFormatter/README.md

 # ChronoFormatter

-Used to rename game screenshots based on timestamps.
+Used to rename image and video files based on time stamps and a prefix as chosen by the user.